mhnakashima/posterr/README.md

 **Homepage**

-- The homepage, by default, will show a feed of all posts, from all users
+- The homepage, by default, will show a feed of all posts, from all users - ok
 - There is a toggle switch "All / following" that allows you to switch between seeing all posts and just posts by those you follow.
-For both views, all kinds of posts are expected on the feed (regular posts, reposts, and quote posts).
+For both views, all kinds of posts are expected on the feed (regular posts, reposts, and quote posts) - ok
     - The URL should change when toggling between  "All / following"
-    - If you open the page fresh, by typing the URL for "All" or "Following" in the browser, it should show the properly unfiltered or filtered page.
+    - If you open the page fresh, by typing the URL for "All" or "Following" in the browser, it should show the properly unfiltered or filtered page. ok
-- New posts can be written from this page.
+- New posts can be written from this page. ok

 **User profile page**